 We have completed many acquisitions that often include the issuance of additional shares pursuant to the purchase agreements.
-During the fiscal year ended June 30, 2020, we issued approximately 45,000 unregistered shares of our common stock as part of the purchase price or associated with the financing of an acquisition.
 In addition, we may issue additional shares in connection with such acquisitions upon the achievement of certain earn-out thresholds or in connection with future acquisitions as part of the purchase consideration.
 The availability of additional shares for sale to the public under Rule 144 of the Securities Act of 1933, as amended (the "Securities Act") and sale of such shares in public markets could have an adverse effect on the market price of our common stock.
 Such an adverse effect on the market price would make it more difficult for us to sell our equity securities in the future at prices we deem appropriate or to use our shares as currency for future acquisitions, which will make it more difficult to execute our acquisition strategy.